nathanreyes/v-calendar/docs/guide/README.md

 * 15th of every month
 * Last Friday of every other month.

 A date picker is included out of the box with single date, multiple date and date range selection modes.
-Also, because `v-date-picker` is simply a wrapper for `v-calendar`, both can be extensively customized using props, slots and custom custom theme support,
+Also, because `v-date-picker` is simply a wrapper for `v-calendar`, it supports the same props, slots and custom custom theme support,

 And of course, V-Calendar is responsive and mobile friendly.